rudra141/Water-Well-Predictor/README.md

 - **Trained Model File:** (Not included in the repository) Trained machine learning model for accurate predictions.

 ## Deployment
-The AI Water Well Predictor is currently deployed on [Your Deployment Platform].
-You can access the web application at [Your Application URL].
+The AI Water Well Predictor is currently not deployed on any Platform right now.
+You can access the web application locally for now.

 ## Contributing
 Contributions to the AI Water Well Predictor are encouraged.
 Feel free to submit pull requests or open issues for any improvements or bug fixes.